jtriley/StarCluster/docs/sphinx/configuration.rst

 Selecting 1 will print the example configuration file template to standard output.

 Selecting 2 will write the configuration file template to ~/.starcluster/config

+The configuration template provided by StarCluster should be ready to go out-of-the-box after filling in your Amazon Web Services credentials and setting up a keypair.
+This example config provides a simple *cluster template* called 'smallcluster'.
+This 'smallcluster' template is also set as the default *cluster template*.
+The following sections explain each section of the config and their options.

 Amazon Web Services Credentials
 -------------------------------